 What is a Municipal CIPP?

-A municipal CIPP, or a cured in place pipe, is a type of trenchless pipe repair that is used to fix damaged or compromised portions of a municipal pipe.
-Municipal CIPPs can be installed for several different types of pipes that range in diameter from some of the smallest to the largest, and the technology is compatible with many different types of materials.
-The trenchless technology allows for the structures above the surface such as sidewalks, roads, and landscaping to remain in place while the sewer is repaired, which is a distinct advantage in municipal areas.
+A municipal CIPP, or a cured-in-place pipe, is a type of trenchless pipe repair that is used to fix damaged or compromised portions of a municipal pipe.
+Municipal CIPPs can be installed to replace several different types of pipe materials and diameters.
+This trenchless-based technology also allows for the sidewalks, roads, and landscaping to remain in place while the sewer lines are repaired, which is a distinct advantage in municipal areas.

-In many municipal area it is essential to avoid traffic disruption as much as possible.
-This is essential for the safety of the public and to ensure that business can continue as usual while the repair is being made.
+In many municipal areas, it is essential to avoid traffic disruption as much as possible, promoting safety and security by allowing business to resume as normal while the repairs are being installed.
 Municipal CIPP installation sites are much smaller than traditional pipe repair sites which require massive excavations in some cases.
-This allows CIPP projects to be finished much faster than traditional pipe repairs, and labor costs are significantly reduced while the speed at which the project is finished greatly increases.
+This allows CIPP projects to be finished much faster than traditional pipe repairs, and labor costs are significantly reduced while the speed at which the project is finished is greatly increased.

 To schedule a municipal CIPP installation or to learn more about this innovative technology, contact a service professional at Environmental Pipe Cleaning today by calling 804-415-4604.